Bolton Priory: Interior

 There are two crypts in the church.
 One, under the vestry in the north-west corner, is still intact.
 The second, now under the organ, contained the coffins of the Clapham family which were stored in a vertical position.
 It was subsequently filled with bones found in the 1866 restoration and sealed.
+The seat of the Clapham family was nearby Beamsley Hall, where some 10 generations of the family lived.

 A stone altar in the north aisle was preserved at the time of the Dissolution by using it to cover the second of the crypts mentioned above.
 When the floor was re-laid in 1867 it was placed in the floor of the west tower, and subsequently moved into the church where for nearly a century it was propped against the north wall of the aisle.

 It was finally re-erected, surrounded by medieval tiles recovered from the ruins, during the 1980s restoration.
 The square depression on the surface matches a brass plate recording the death of Elizabeth Morley, now displayed on the north wall.
 However, a hollow in the middle of this square raises the possibility that this was once a sealed altar which contained a relic.

 There are original piscinas at the east ends of both north and south walls and there is an original stone bench (at present enclosed in a wooden case) in the same area of the south wall.

-The capitals on the south-east door replicate the 12th century design of capitals in the old chancel.
+The capitals on the south-east door replicate the 12th-century design of capitals in the old chancel.
 The font, designed by George Street, was installed in 1867.

 An alcove in the south wall is said to be unique.
 It was built into the structure of the north wall when the latter was extended in width and the six large windows (now the ‘Pugin Windows’) were created.
 There is a narrow staircase that runs up to the alcove from the walk-way in front of the windows and back down to a walk-way below the west window.